Pelvic Floor Reconstruction

 Consider taking painkillers if you experience back pain and laxatives if you feel constipated.
 Encourage your body to return to normal.
 Chances are great that the surgery will get you back to full activity with no restrictions or pain after six weeks.

 Do you have questions about Pelvic Floor Reconstruction?
-Would like to schedule an appointment with one of the best Gynecologist in Manhattan NYC, Dr. Pedram Bral, please contact our office.
+Would like to schedule an appointment with one of the best NYC Gynecologist, Dr. Anat Zelmanovich, please contact our office.

 ☎ (212) 533-4575